A Quick And Lasting Debt Market Index Fix

 And yet, we are still more than a year and several more billion dollars away from a seamless transition.

-But some change in the short-term rate index creation process is absolutely essential since London deposit trading is a pale shadow of its former self.
+But some change in the bank-based short-term rate index creation process is absolutely essential since London deposit trading is a pale shadow of its former self.

 This article proposes a more simple, less painful, more market-friendly alternative to the SOFR version of a term index.